Meet the Team

-Sophia has worked as marketing writer for TPN since 2014.
+Sophia Bisignano-Vadino, Creative Coordinator: Sophia has worked for TPN since 2014.
 She comes from a writing background, holding a BA in Creative Writing.
-She is currently pursuing a Masters in Library and Information Science.
-With a passion for stories, the written word, and conveying information in a helpful manner, Sophia enjoys the varying aspects of her job at TPN; writing case studies, maintaining the website, and posting to social media.
-When not working at TPN Sophia can be found writing fiction, working towards her MLIS degree, or reading.
+With a passion for stories, the written word, helping others, Sophia is pleased that her job at TPN allows her to exercise these skills in a variety of ways.
+When not working at TPN Sophia can be found writing fiction, working towards her Masters in Library and Information Science, or reading.

 Nickname: Sophie (I have yet to figure out why it's so hard for people to remember there's an "a" on the end of my name.
 I gave up correcting people long ago, as they never listen.)